Adeeeeem/SpringBootDataLayer/README.md

 ## Overview

 This project is a demonstration of using Spring Boot to create a data layer for a MySQL database.
 The project includes the creation of entities, repositories, and controllers for managing entities and views.
 The database schema is automatically generated, and CRUD (create, read, update, delete) operations are implemented.
 Operations like ManyToOne and OneToMany are also included.
-The project was created using Spring Tool Suite (STS) with Maven 2.6.5 and Java version 17.
+The project was created using IntelliJ IDEA Community with Maven 2.6.5 and Java version 11.0.18.

 This Spring Boot project is designed to create and manage a MySQL database using Spring Data JPA.
 The application allows you to create, read, update, and delete entities with a user interface built using Thymeleaf.
+Spring Security has also been added to secure the application.

+Additionally, a web template has been integrated into the project providing a user-friendly interface.
+Furthermore, the REST API collection has been included in the root folder of the project under the name "Rest Spring Boot Data Layer.postman_collection.json".
+The collection has been tested with Postman and can be used to interact with the REST API endpoints provided by the application.

-The following features have been covered as part of this project:
+The following features have been covered as part of this project :

 - Creating entities with `@Entity` annotations
 - Creating repositories with `@Repository` annotations